Idalia National Park rises out of the black soil plains, breaking the monotony of the seemingly endless plains country.

 So the story of Idalia is one of adversity.
 No one and no creature benefited from colonisation, including the colonists themselves.

-Small pockets of reasonable country exist along dry creek beds.
-However, the overwhelming landscape at Idalia is one of poor red soil and arid, rocky hills and sandstone escarpments.
+Small pockets of reasonable grazing country exist along dry creek beds.
+However, the overwhelming landscape at Idalia is one of red soil low in fertility and arid, rocky hills and sandstone escarpments.
 Then in the higher country, you’ll be faced with thick stands of scrub.

 But in some ways, the arid nature of this country is what makes it worth seeing.